frfernandezdev/shortener-url/README.md

 Before starting this epic adventure, make sure you have these technological superpowers at hand:

+- [Node.js](https://nodejs.org/en/download/) 🌐: For all your JavaScript runtime needs.
 - [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos) 🛠️: Your dependency companion, the real MVP!
 - [Serverless](https://bref.sh/docs/setup) ☁️: Because deploying to the cloud has never been so easy.
 - [Docker](https://docs.docker.com/get-docker/) 🐳: The container of your dreams.